Blendify/blender-manual/blender_docs/manual/addons/rigging/rigify.rst

 Start by identifying on your character basic torso zones to follow as guide for bones placement.

-Head, Chest and Pelvis are rigid zones, so they require less bones.
+Head, chest and pelvis are rigid zones, so they require less bones.
 Having a good edge loop placement around zone boundaries on your model will help in having correct deformation after armature binding.